artemdevel/artemdevel.github.io/_posts/2025-08-12-ai-glossary.md

 * `Embeddings` - are numerical representations of data that allow machine learning models to understand relationships between different objects, like words, images, or even user interactions. (somewhat related to `Embedding` above I suppose)
 * `RAG` - "Retrieval-Augmented Generation" is a technique that combines the strengths of information retrieval systems with large language models (LLMs).
 * `MCP` - "Model Context Protocol" is an open standard and open-source framework which standardizes the way artificial intelligence (AI) systems like large language models (LLMs) integrate and share data with external tools, systems, and data sources.
+* `HLE` - "Humanity's Last Exam " is a language model benchmark consisting of 2,500 questions across a broad range of subjects.
+* `MMLU` - "Massive Multitask Language Understanding" is a benchmark for evaluating the capabilities of large language models.